Some see failures before alleged killer shot five homeless people

-Weeks later, in December 2020, he trailed another hotel worker before running away from police and breaking into an apartment, a police report said.
+Weeks later, in December 2020, he trailed another hotel worker, before running away from police and breaking into an apartment, a police report said.
 A police officer also found a fully loaded pistol magazine in a squad car after transporting Brevard following his arrest.

-When it came time to adjudicate the case, Fairfax County prosecutors offered Brevard a deal to plead to two misdemeanors.
+When it came time to adjudicate the case, Fairfax County prosecutors offered Brevard a deal to plead guilty to two misdemeanors.
 As part of the plea deal, prosecutors decided not to charge him with possessing the magazine, which is a felony under Virginia law for anyone with a serious criminal record, as Brevard had.

 Brevard served a handful of months in jail.

-Brevard’s Fairfax County case has now become a political flash point, highlighting clashes between a wave of liberal prosecutors who have responded to calls for reform after the police killing of George Floyd in Minneapolis and conservatives blaming them for making their communities less safe.
+Brevard’s Fairfax County case has now become a political flash point, highlighting clashes between a wave of liberal prosecutors who have responded to calls for reform after the police killing of George Floyd in Minneapolis and conservatives who have blamed them for making their communities less safe.

-To some police, prosecutors and Virginia’s new Republican attorney general, the Brevard case represents a failure of the criminal justice system.
-They argue that a tougher approach might have put Brevard away and staved off the horrific attacks on five homeless men that grabbed national attention.
+To some police officers, prosecutors and Virginia’s new Republican attorney general, the Brevard case represents a failure of the criminal justice system.
+They argue that a tougher approach might have put Brevard away and possibly prevented the horrific attacks on five homeless men that grabbed national attention.

 In recent years, Brevard cycled through the justice systems in Virginia, Maryland and D.C., and racked up dozens of charges.
 He apparently served limited time, and his family said he never received proper mental health treatment for serious issues that included schizophrenia.
 Brevard himself was homeless at times.

-“But for the decision to go lenient … he would be in prison,” Virginia Attorney General Jason S. Miyares (R) said of the Fairfax County prosecutors handling of Brevard in an interview.
-“Instead he went back on the street and shot five innocent victims and now two tragically lost their lives.”
+“But for the decision to go lenient … he would be in prison,” Virginia Attorney General Jason S. Miyares (R) said in an interview of the Fairfax County prosecutor’s handling of Brevard.
+“Instead he went back on the street and shot five innocent victims, and now two tragically lost their lives.”

-Fairfax County Commonwealth’s Attorney Steve Descano defended the plea deal, saying it was the “best outcome” his office could have gotten given weaknesses in the case and the charges — originally obtained by police — did not always fit what occurred.
+Fairfax County Commonwealth’s Attorney Steve Descano defended the plea deal, saying it was the “best outcome” his office could have gotten given the weaknesses in the case and that the charges — originally obtained by police — did not always fit what occurred.

 Descano, a Democrat, said Miyares was cynically exploiting the tragedy for political purposes.
-Miyares was part of a group that announced Thursday it was starting a program to recruit conservative candidates for local prosecutors’ offices in an effort to challenge liberal prosecutors.
+Miyares was part of a group that on Thursday announced it was starting a program to recruit conservative candidates for local prosecutors’ offices in an effort to challenge liberal prosecutors.
 Miyares cited the Brevard case during the announcement.

 “We didn’t have the evidence necessary or even a positive ID to make out the charges as they were brought by the police and, quite frankly, the attorney general should know how the justice system works,” Descano said.
 “When you are faced with challenges, every prosecutor’s office in every jurisdiction in America has to do the best they can with the evidence.”

-In addition to being charged with murder in the March 9 death of 54-year-old Morgan Holmes in D.C., Brevard remains a suspect in two other shootings of homeless men in Northwest Washington.
+In addition to being charged with murder in the March 9 death of 54-year-old Morgan Holmes in the District, Brevard remains a suspect in two other shootings of homeless men in Northwest Washington.
 He is also the main suspect in two similar attacks in New York City that left one man dead.
 The shootings occurred over a nine-day stretch in early March and set both cities on edge.

-It would not be the first time Brevard was arrested in D.C.
+It was not the first time Brevard was arrested in D.C.
 He had previously been charged with using a lead pipe to smash a car window, assaulting a police officer and trying to cut a bicyclist with a knife during an altercation.
 In 2019, he was accused of refusing to leave the lobby of an apartment building and locking himself in the bathroom.
 Many of the charges were dismissed or consolidated into a felony assault charge in 2019 to which court records show Brevard pleaded guilty.
-He was sentenced to a year in jail, with all time suspended, to two years probation, and mandatory substance abuse and mental health treatment.
+He was sentenced to a year in jail, with all time suspended, to two years’ probation, as well as mandatory substance abuse and mental health treatment.

-Then, the Fairfax County case unfolded in November and December 2020.
+The Fairfax County case unfolded in November and December 2020.

 Police were called to the Homewood Suites in Herndon for a report of an attack in late November, according to a police report.

 A maid at the hotel told officers she was working on the third floor when a Black man she didn’t know came up behind her, grabbed her mouth and then pushed her into a wall.
 The woman told police she was dizzy afterward and fell to the ground.
 The man put his hand over her mouth, tried to cover her nose and then got on top of her.
-The woman feared the attack was a prelude to a sexual assault, so she screamed and he ran off.
+The woman feared the attack would lead to sexual assault, so she screamed and he ran.

 Nearly three weeks later, Fairfax County police officers were called to the nearby Candlewood Suites in Herndon, according to a police report.
 A hotel worker told investigators she saw a man in black watching her from a window.
-He walked away, returned and then began wandering the hotel, so the worker called police.
+He walked away, returned and then began wandering the hotel, so the worker called the police.

-Officers located the man and took a photo of him, before he fled to a nearby apartment building, according to a police report.
+Officers located the man and took a photo of him before he fled to a nearby apartment building, according to a police report.

 The suspect couldn’t be located, but officers determined the man at the Candlewood Suites was Gerald Brevard, the police report said.
 Police concluded he was also the same person seen on surveillance video from the previous attack at Homewood Suites.